 Who’s winning the race to bring self-driving cars to market?
-Deep-pocketed corporations, automakers, suppliers, and autonomous vehicle startups?
-Self-driving car companies are using sensors, 3D mapping, and artificial intelligence to make autonomous cars smarter, safer, more efficient, and more convenient.
-The “future of transportation stack,” as illustrated by venture capital firm Comet Labs, includes 263 startups that are pushing the automotive revolution forward.
-As an active player in the automotive software field, we’ve compiled our own list of 11 self-driving car companies that we think have great potential in the global autonomous driving industry.
+Deep-pocketed corporations, automakers, suppliers, and autonomous driving startups?
+Self-driving car technology companies are using sensors, 3D mapping, and artificial intelligence to make autonomous cars smarter, safer, more efficient, and more convenient.
+The “future of transportation stack,” as illustrated by venture capital firm Comet Labs, includes 263 autonomous driving startups that are pushing the automotive revolution forward.
+As an active player in the automotive software field, we’ve compiled our own list of 11 self-driving car technology companies that we think have great potential in the global autonomous driving industry.

 The “future of transportation stack,” as illustrated by venture capital firm Comet Labs, includes 263 startups that are pushing the automotive revolution forward.